 Senbazuru: Wishes for the End of Vengeance

-“There were giant earthquakes in Japan,” his face was still, cold and pale as stone.
-He has a unique tie to Japan having spent time there and having made friends.
+“There were giant earthquakes in Japan,” he whispered; his face was still, cold and pale as limestone.
+He has a unique tie to Japan, having spent time there and having made friends.

-I hadn’t thought to write something about this terrible event, this mass death by our common mother, but I was sitting here today thinking of something I saw posted on the internet.
+I hadn’t thought to write something about this terrible event, this mass death by our common mother, but then I began really deeply thinking about something I saw posted on the internet.

-I’ve seen more of these than I can count.
+I’ve seen more of these groups and tweets than I can count.
 It had never, ever occurred to me that anyone anywhere in this world would think positively of this horrible tragedy, that people would actually cheer the deaths of innocent people.

 Then I felt stupid.
 Of course there are people who are going to look positively on this.
 I have noticed that I am surrounded by a culture obsessed with vengeance, with grudges, with winning.
 I am surrounded by bullies.